rqian239/world.ly/README.md

 If you are unable to access the database, download [this SQL file](https://drive.google.com/file/d/1K6WxXwEoS9A_q16n0QVXxLz7tYWS55e-/view?usp=drive_link) to build the database.

-Use an Oracle SQL Database and modify the `cx_Oracle.connect` function with details of your user and database.
+Use an Oracle SQL Database and modify the `cx_Oracle.connect` function with details of your database.

 ### **Credits:**